staying independent as you age

 Reducing the Risk

-Between the ages of 50 and 70, we lose about 30% of our muscle strength, so encourage your loved one to partake in regular physical activity.
-Whether it’s gardening, housework, walking (or cycling) to the shops, it only needs to be around 30 minutes of activity, ideally five times a week.
-If they are walking to the shops to do their shopping, a rucksack is recommended as it’s better for their back, and so their vision of the pavement won’t be obstructed by the shopping they are carrying.
+Between the ages of 50 and 70, we lose about 30% of our muscle strength.
+So,encourage your loved one to partake in regular physical activity.
+Whether it’s gardening, housework, walking (or cycling) to the shops.
+It only needs to be around 30 minutes of activity, ideally five times a week.
+If they are walking to the shops to do their shopping, a rucksack is recommended as it’s better for their back.
+Seeing the pavement won’t be obstructed either by shopping bags they are carrying.
 It’s also never too late to learn something new – why not take them to a yoga or t’ai chi class?

-The fear of a fall can lead to some older people becoming more immobile, remaining sitting down for longer periods, rather than ‘risking’ getting up and moving about.
+The fear of a fall can lead to some older people becoming more immobile, remaining sitting down for longer periods.
+It can be easy to start viewing it as ‘risky’ getting up and moving about.
 This is a viscous circle that not only damages their confidence, but also their balance and strength.
-There are lots of simple exercises to improve balance that they can do from their own home, without any special equipment.
+There are lots of simple exercises to improve balance that they can do from home, without any special equipment.
 Simply standing and sitting several times is a good start, as are toe and heel raises.
 Stand tall, hold the back of a sturdy kitchen-type chair, or the kitchen sink, raise your heels/toes off the floor and hold for three seconds, then lower with control.

 Personal Alarms

 A cost-effective way of keeping your older relatives safe at home is a telecare service with a personal alarm.
-A personal alarm is a lightweight device that can be worn on your wrist or as a pendant necklace that detects when the pendant or wristband alarm button is pressed and alerts a response centre.
+A personal alarm is a lightweight device that can be worn on your wrist or as a pendant necklace.
+An alarm button can be pressed to alert a response centre.

 A fall sensor can be added to a telecare service and will work alongside the personal alarm unit, using smart algorithms so it only detects serious falls with a heavy impact.
 This helps eliminate false alarms triggered by bending down, sitting down quickly or even banging an arm against a wall.

 When a fall alarm detects the wearer has fallen, the device contacts the telecare response centre and the response team will immediately make contact and speak with the wearer over the two-way speaker in the alarm to assess the situation.
-Even if unable to speak, the response team will know where they live and will contact keyholders, such as a family member or neighbour, or the emergency services on their behalf.
+Even if unable to speak, the response team will know where they live and will contact keyholders, such as a family member or neighbour.
+Alternatively they will contact the emergency services on their behalf.

 By helping an elderly loved one live independently you’re allowing them to live confidently, in the home they love.
 Whether that’s by making changes to their lifestyle, home or outside support, you can’t put a price on the freedom to live on your own terms.